 Article 66(d)(2) did not grant AFCCA jurisdiction in Appellant's case to correct the 18 U.S.C. § 922 annotation on the First Indorsement of the STR or the EOJ.
-Appellant did not request relief under Article 66(d)(2) at the CCA, and the 18 U.S.C. § 922 firearm annotation was neither an error, nor one that occurred after the judgment of the court-martial was entered on the record.
-"Article 66(d)(2), UCMJ, only authorizes a CCA to provide relief when there has been an 'error or excessive delay in the processing of the court-martial."
-Williams, 2024 CAAF LEXIS at 14.
+Appellant did not request relief under Article 66(d)(2) at AFCCA, except in his Motion for Reconsideration Out of Time, which AFCCA denied, and the 18 U.S.C. § 922 firearm annotation was neither an error, nor one that occurred after the judgment of the court-martial was entered on the record.
+"Article 66(d)(2), UCMJ, only authorizes a CCA to provide relief when there has been an 'error or excessive delay in the processing of the court-martial.'"
+Williams, 2024 CAAF LEXIS at \14.
 In Williams, this Court pointed to three statutory conditions that must be met before a CCA may review a post-trial processing error under Article 66(d)(2).
 Id.
 First, an error must have occurred.
 Id.
 Second, an appellant must raise a post-trial processing error with the CCA.
 Id.
 Third, the error must have occurred after the judgment was entered.
 Id.